For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 Although the global incidence of HIV has fallen 39% since 2000, HIV prevalence has increased, largely due to life-extending antiretroviral therapy.
 Combination antiretroviral therapy (cART) has increased both the length and quality of life for HIV-infected patients; however, to date, there are no treatments that eradicate HIV from the body.2

 As of 2016, approximately 36.7 million people are infected with HIV worldwide.
 Approximately 70% of these cases are in Sub-Saharan Africa, with a prevalence of approximately 4%.
-In 2016 alone, approximately 1 million people worldwide died from ...
+In 2016 alone, approximately 1 million people worldwide died from HIV-related illnesses and 1.8 million people were newly infected ...